-At Freshfield we follow Stockport's procedures for dealing with children that go missing from school/college - missing-from-school/college, and adhere the guidance set out by the DfE-Children Missing Education\ - Statutory guidance .
-All staff are aware that children going missing, particularly repeatedly, are potentially vulnerable to harm including abuse and neglect, such as sexual abuse or exploitation and child criminal exploitation.
+At (insert school/college name) we follow Stockport's procedures for dealing with children that go missing from school/college - missing-from-school/college, and adhere the guidance set out by the DfE-Children Missing Education - Statutory guidance .
+All staff are aware that children going missing, particularly repeatedly, are potentially vulnerable to harm including abuse, neglect, and exploitation, such as sexual abuse or exploitation and child criminal exploitation.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.

-We also ensure that we are rigorous in our attendance procedures; these are outlined in our attendance policy www.hollywoodpark.stockport.sch.uk/policies.
-Where a child's destination is unknown when they have left our nursery, we ensure we carry out all necessary checks and refer them as a child missing from education.
+We also ensure that we are rigorous in our attendance procedures; these are outlined in our attendance policy Policies - Freshfield Nursery.
+Where a child's destination is unknown when they have left our school/college, we ensure we carry out all necessary checks and refer them as a child missing from education.

-Elective Home Education (EHE)
+Elective Home Education (EHE).